yeslogic/azure-prince-example/README.md

 ## Debugging

-Two tools that are useful for debugging running Prince in Azure are the logs and the console.
+Two tools that are useful for debugging Prince in Azure are the logs and the console.
 This section shows how to use these.

 ### Sign In and Navigate to Your App Service